Hnfull/Intensio-Obfuscator/docs/python_code_recommendations_malfunctions.md

 - Not recommended:
     - Desactivate of the default execution of this feature

-#### 2) Do not define identically your names of local variables/classes/functions to python keywords or names of functions/classes of imported python libraries !
+#### 2) Do not define your names of local variables/classes/functions of your program identically to keywords python of functions/classes of imported libraries
 **Can generate an error = yes**
 - Recommended:
     ```